BluSnake57/Inertia/README.md

 # Inertia: A Linux Backup App

+## TODO:

+* Have Directory backup list formatted as well as Application list
+* Get Application backups working

 ## Summary

 Unlike most other backup utilities this project is focused on backing up your settings be that installed packages,